What are Zero-Day Vulnerabilities?

-A zero-day exploit is the technique or proof of concept (PoC), which bad actors use to attack systems that have the zero-day vulnerability.
-Researchers use zero-day exploits to demonstrate the impact of leveraging the flaw to gain unauthorized access or compromise the underlying system.
+A zero-day exploit is the technique which bad actors use to attack systems that have the vulnerability.
+Researchers use exploits to demonstrate the impact of 'exploiting' the flaw to gain unauthorized access or compromise the underlying system.

 According to the Ponemon Institute, 80% of successful breaches were Zero-Day attacks.

-Zero-day attacks are very difficult to defend against because data about the exploit is generally only available for analysis after the attack has completed its course.
-These zero-day attacks can take the form of polymorphic worms, viruses, Trojans, and other malware.
+Exploits are very difficult to defend against because data about the exploit is generally only available for analysis after the attack has completed its course.
+These attacks can take the form of polymorphic worms, viruses, Trojans, and other malware.

-The most effective attacks that avoid detection are polymorphic worms.
-This malware avoids detection by frequently changing its identifiable characteristics.
 When a vulnerability becomes public and researchers have discovered a solution or the vendor has deployed a patch, then it becomes a known or “n-day” vulnerability instead of a ‘zero-day exploit.’

-These are multiple methods for launching and executing a zero-day attack.
+These are multiple exploit methods for launching and executing an attack.
 Examples of common methods include:

 - Spear phishing with social engineering.
-This technique is used by threat actors (usually nation states) to get a specific individual target to open a specially designed malicious email.
+This technique is used by threat actors (usually nation states) to get a specific, usually high-ranking, individual target to open a specially designed malicious email.
 These actors may spend some time stalking and surveilling the target in social media prior to launching the malicious email.
-The objective is to get this individual to open the email, then download the malicious payload.

-- Spam emails and phishing- In this scenario, attackers are playing a numbers game by sending emails to a very large number of recipients across multiple organizations, with the expectation that a small percentage will open the email and click on the link that is embedded in the message.
+- Spam emails and phishing.
+In this scenario, attackers send emails to a very large number of recipients across multiple organizations, with the expectation that a small percentage will open the email and click on the link that is embedded in the message.
 Clicking on the link will download the malicious payload or takes the user to a site that would automatically download the malware.
 This technique is often used by organized cyber-criminal organizations.

 - Embedding exploit kits in malvertisements and malicious sites.
 In this scenario, bad actors have successfully compromised a web site and injected a malicious code that would redirect a visitor to the exploit kit server.

-- Compromising a system, network, or server, for example applying brute force and then using the exploit to execute the attack.
-MITRE offers a more comprehensive list of attack tactics and techniques that bad actors use to launch and execute a zero-day attack.
+- Compromising a system, network, or server.
+For example, applying brute force and then using the exploit to execute the attack.

 What are well-known examples of successful Zero-Day Attacks?

-- Stuxnet (a worm that exploited multiple zero-day vulnerabilities)
+- Stuxnet (a worm that exploited multiple vulnerabilities)

-- Aurora (an organized attack that exploited several zero-day vulnerabilities)
+- Aurora (an organized attack that exploited several vulnerabilities)